-Correspondingly, we find that after acquisition the performance of acquired targets tends to improve.
-The target firm's return on assets increases by 16% in the five years following acquisition.
+Correspondingly, we find that after acquisition the profitability of acquired targets improves.
+The target firm's return on assets increases by 7% in the five years following acquisition.
 Further, there is strong evidence that acquiring firms undertake significant restructuring of target firms.
-Measures of employment, sales and plant, property and equipment in the target firms decrease in the years after acquisition.
+Relative measures of employment, sales and plant, property and equipment (PP&E) in the target firms decrease in the years after acquisition.
+Increasing profitability is consistent with the hypothesis that foreign ownership is associated with improvements in plant productivity (Aitken and Harrision, 1999, Perez-Gonzales, 2005, Arnold and Javorcik, 2005, Petkova, 2007).